socketstream/socketstream/README.md

 * Changes to files within /lib/client or /lib/css automatically triggers re-compilation of client assets in development mode
 * Easily control the order your client libraries are loaded by prefixing them with a number (e.g. 1.jquery.js, 2.jquery-ui.js)
 * Client JS files are automatically minified unless the filename contains '.min'
+* Any files within /lib/server can be required automatically by Node.
+Ideal for custom authentication modules

 #### /public
-* Store your static files here (e.g. /public/images) but leave the /public/assets folder alone as this is managed by SocketStream
+* Store your static files here (e.g. /public/images, robots.txt, etc)
+* The /public/assets folder is managed by SocketStream and should not be touched

 #### /vendor
 * Put any vendored libraries in here using the format /vendor/mycode/lib/mycode.js